yeshwanthmocharla14-ui/Amazon-Web-Traffic-Analysis/README.md

 ## 📌 Project Overview

-This project focuses on analyzing Amazon website traffic data to understand traffic patterns, user behavior, engagement, and conversion performance.

-The project uses Python for data cleaning and exploratory analysis, SQL for data analysis, and Power BI for interactive dashboard development and business insights.
+This project analyzes Amazon website traffic data to understand traffic patterns, user behavior, engagement, and conversion performance.
+Python is used for data cleaning and exploratory analysis, SQL for business analysis, and Power BI for interactive dashboard development.

----

 ## 🎯 Business Objectives